-Things you should keep in mind when travelling to the UK with a Tier 4 or a short-term student visa.
+Things you should keep in mind when travelling to the UK with a Student visa or standard visitor visa.

 Travelling to the UK and immigration control

-The border officer will put a stamp in your passport:
+The border officer will place one of the following in your passport:

-- A short-term student stamp if you are a non-visa national studying at the University of Edinburgh for 6 months or less
+- A standard visitor stamp if you are a non-visa national studying at the University of Edinburgh for 6 months or less

 Arriving via E-gates

-UK airports are now operating E-gates for nationals of Australia, Canada, Japan, New Zealand, Singapore, South Korea and the United States.
+UK airports are now operating E-gates for nationals of the European Economic Area, Switzerland, Australia, Canada, Japan, New Zealand, Singapore, South Korea and the United States.

-If you have a Tier 4 visa, you may use e-Gates but we recommend that you keep your boarding passes or travel itinerary in a safe place as you will need to evidence your date of arrival in the UK.
+If you are a national of one of the above countries, you can use e-Gates but we recommend that you keep your boarding passes or travel itinerary in a safe place as you will need to evidence your date of arrival in the UK.